iterative/mlem.ai/content/docs/gto/get-started-dvc.md

       - algo=cnn
       - owner=aguschin
       - project=prod-qual-002
-    path: models/mymodel.pkl # specify path if use alias to name this
+    path: models/mymodel.pkl # specify path if using alias to reference the artifact
 ```

 If you want this to be in a separate file (say, `artifacts.yaml`), you can tell